identinetics/saml_schematron/README.md

        -j  use Java/Xalan instead of libxml2/xsltproc
        -s  output short form (message text only, no xpath and document location) -v  verbose

+### Web Application

+Build a docker container as in docker/Dockerfile, or use the Dockerfile for your custom installation.
+It executes the simple web application in the webapp directory (currently only German).
+The default configuration assumes the you connect the container's webserver to a HTTP reverse proxy such as Apache/mod_proxy or nginx.
+Configure your settings in docker/conf.sh
+Execute the container using docker/run.sh

 ## Contents